 One of several things that impressed me when I started working in cancer research was the fact that there were still some people who would raise an eyebrow when I answered the question “what do you do?”

-Though most people are supportive and even enthusiastic about cancer research, there remains a small minority who obstinately upholds the idea – generally through doubtful websites or social media posts – that cancer research is just one big lie.
+Though most people are supportive and even enthusiastic about cancer research, there remains a small minority who obstinately uphold cancer conspiracy theories– generally through doubtful websites or social media posts – maintaining that cancer research is just one big lie.

 The “Cancer Conspiracy” Where did all these cancer conspiracy theories come from?

 Probably every single person who has ever heard of cancer has heard of a “cancer conspiracy theory” at one time or another.
 Cancer has been known to humankind at least since 1600 B.C., the date of the oldest written cancer records1, and has probably affected humans since their origin.
 This is unsurprising, as cancer affects non-human animals too – you could say that where there are cells (or at least, where there is a multicellular organism), there is an implied possibility for there to be cancer.
 In other words, as a disease of the genome, cancer is a potential side-effect of biological existence itself.